 I think the best way to describe the multicooker is like a fast slow cooker, but so much more.
 It makes stews in 40 minutes that taste like they’ve been stewing all day.
 My husband and I work full time, so we’ve chopped the veg the night before and then set the machine to cook for when we get home from work.
 The machine will then keep it warm automatically for when we’re ready to eat.
 It has a 3D heating system, which means that it simultaneously cooks on the bottom, sides and top, so is very quick and Redmond says it saves minerals and vitamins in the food.

-In it you can cook meat, fish, vegetables, oatmeal, soup and pasta.
+Besides this carrot cake oatmeal, you can cook meat, fish, vegetables, oatmeal, soup and pasta.
 You can also use it to deep fry, make yogurt, cheese and bake desserts.
 Other ideas are french fries/chips, souffles, fondues, hot pots, curries, bake bread, cakes, steamed puddings, doughnuts.
 It really does make an impressive array of dishes, plus it’s really quiet, compact and looks good, too.

 This would have been perfect when I was living on the boat.
 It’s small but takes the place of other gadgets like a breadmaker, slow cooker, pressure cooker etc… We’ve just bought a new house that needs a complete kitchen refit – I’m sure I’ll be using it plenty during that time.